 - tells DrRacket to enable a visual replay of the interaction, unless #f.
 The replay action generates one png image per image and an animated gif for the entire sequence in the directory of the user’s choice.
 If r-expr evaluates to the name of an existing directory/folder (in the local directory/folder), the directory is used to deposit the images.

-- tells DrRacket to display a separate window in which the current state is rendered each time it is updated.
+(state expr)if not #f, DrRacket opens a separate window in which the current state is rendered each time it is updated.
 This is useful for beginners who wish to see how their world evolves—

 without having to design a rendering function— plus for the debugging of world programs.